 In the long-standing tradition of World of Warcraft players who realize that they know a bit about their class and want to brag about share this with the world, the author presents “Tree Heals Go Woosh.”

-My posts were originally intended to focus on end-game Resto druid experiences in raiding.
-Instead, I have found that I prefer to write about a variety of topics related to WoW and so you will find posts on much more than simply being a druid.
-Outside of druid healing, I am particularly interested in “twink” PvP, ethical questions as they relate to the game, and the function of storytelling in the Warcraft universe.
+My posts were originally intended to focus on end-game Resto Druid experiences in raiding – hence the incredibly clever title .
+Over the years, I have found that I prefer to write about a variety of topics related to WoW … and I also suddenly stopped healing as a Druid and started healing as a Mistweaver Monk.
+Outside of Monk healing, I am particularly interested in ethical questions as they relate to the game, a feminist reading of WoW, and the function of storytelling in the Warcraft universe.